patrickholley/fiouse/README.md

 -Go to Management at the top

--Find "Estelle Bright" in the dropdown in the middle of the screen
+-Find "Estelle Bright" in the dropdown at the middle of the screen

 -Click "Edit"

 -Ensure Estelle's Team is "Rolent" (not "Rolent Power")

+-If needed, enter your password and save the team change.

 -Logout